-As you begin (or get more immersed) in your college search process, inevitably a topic you’re sure to deal with consistently is: “What do I want to study?”
-This question is at the forefront of how many admission offices and high school guidance counselors begin to initially explore “fit” for you.
+As you begin (or get more immersed in) your college search process, inevitably a topic you’re sure to deal with consistently is: “What do I want to study/major in?”
+This question is at the forefront of how many admission offices and high school counselors begin to initially explore “fit” for you.
 The question starts out quite general: “What do you like to study?”
 But, as many of you know already, the questions become far more direct and specific in a hurry.
 Answer “science” and you’re sure to be asked, “What kind of science?
 Biology?
 Chemistry?
 Physics?” and so on.
 Answer “biology” and you’re sure to be asked, “Do you like plants?
 Environmental science?
 Maybe you want to be a doctor?
 Are you looking into pre-med?
 Oooh!
 Oooh!
 Do you like animals?
 Maybe veterinary sciences?”
+You get the gist.

 Have questions?
 Just ask!